skip to main content

 Accessibility

-Siber Systems’ RoboForm has been around since 2000, although the premium RoboForm Everywhere plan didn’t emerge until 2010.
+Siber Systems’ RoboForm has been around since 2000, although the Premium plan didn’t emerge until 2010.

-The free version is robust, supporting unlimited logins, a password audit, bookmark management, login shares, and more.
-RoboForm Everywhere builds upon the free version with cloud backup and synchronization across an unlimited number of devices.
-A shared folder is tossed into the premium plan while the emergency access component allows users to grant access to their accounts.
+The free version is robust, supporting unlimited passwords, cloud backup, bookmark management, login shares, and more.
+RoboForm Premium builds upon the free version with priority live customer support and synchronization across an unlimited number of devices.
+A shared folder is tossed into the premium plan, while the emergency access component allows users to grant access to their accounts.
 The free model only enables users to receive emergency access.

-The Family plan simply expands RoboForm Everywhere to five users.
+The Family plan simply expands RoboForm Premium to five users.

 Pros: